Things to do in Bangkok

 Kanchanaburi

-Located 89 miles (143km) west of Bangkok, the town of Kanchanaburi has secured its position of infamy as the original site of the Bridge Over The River Kwai, where during World War…
+Located 89 miles (143km) west of Bangkok, the town of Kanchanaburi is infamous as the original site of the Bridge Over The River Kwai, where during World War II Allied prisoners of…

 Kanchanaburi

-Located 89 miles (143km) west of Bangkok, the town of Kanchanaburi has secured its position of infamy as the original site of the Bridge Over The River Kwai, where during World War II Allied prisoners of war were used by the Japanese to build the Death Railway, killing thousands in the process.
+Located 89 miles (143km) west of Bangkok, the town of Kanchanaburi is infamous as the original site of the Bridge Over The River Kwai, where during World War II Allied prisoners of war were used by the Japanese to build the Death Railway, with thousands dying in the process.
 With its modern hotels and welcoming air, Kanchanaburi seems an unlikely setting, but the bridge is still in use and the graves of the Allied soldiers are testament to the town's unfortunate past.
-Worth a visit is the JEATH (Japan, England, Australia, America, Thailand and Holland) War Museum in Kanchanaburi, which recounts experiences in the Japanese POW camps during the War.
+The JEATH (Japan, England, Australia, America, Thailand and Holland) War Museum in Kanchanaburi is worth a visit as it recounts experiences in the Japanese POW camps during the War.
 The Sai Yok Yai Waterfall in the Sai Yok National Park is a place of idyllic beauty and makes a good excursion from Kanchanaburi; the falls are widely celebrated in Thai poetry and songs.
 The turquoise waters of Erawan Falls are also reachable from Kanchanaburi, and make for an interesting day trip.

 Koh Samet

-The T-shaped island of Koh Samet is within easy distance of mainland Thailand and, at only 104 miles (168km) from Bangkok, a great weekend excursion to get out of the city.
-A popul…
+The small, T-shaped island of Koh Samet is within easy distance of mainland Thailand and, at only 104 miles (168km) from Bangkok, makes for a great weekend excursion to get out of …

 Koh Samet

-The T-shaped island of Koh Samet is within easy distance of mainland Thailand and, at only 104 miles (168km) from Bangkok, a great weekend excursion to get out of the city.
-A popular island for both foreigners and locals on holiday in Thailand, Koh Samet is a small island known for its white sandy beaches and crystal-clear waters.
-The destination has just one (rather bumpy) main road, and getting around the island is accomplished either by songthaew (a pick-up truck-style taxi), or by hiring a motorcycle or ATV.
+The small, T-shaped island of Koh Samet is within easy distance of mainland Thailand and, at only 104 miles (168km) from Bangkok, makes for a great weekend excursion to get out of the city.
+Popular among foreigners and locals, Koh Samet is known for its white sandy beaches and crystal-clear waters.
+The destination has just one (rather bumpy) main road, and getting around the island is accomplished either by songthaew (a pick-up truck-style taxi), or by hiring a motorcycle or all-terrain vehicle.
 This way, tourists can visit the stunning beaches on Koh Samet, including the busy Hat Sai Kaew, quiet Ao Hin Khok, and romantic Ao Wai.
 Most of the activity is centred on Hat Sai Kaew, where holidaymakers can enjoy activities such as swimming, windsurfing, jet-skiing, yachting or just sunbathing.
 There are also nightly fire-twirling shows at 6pm and 10:30pm.
-Tourists can also enjoy excellent Thai seafood restaurants and lively bars, and take classes in Muay Thai boxing or fire-spinning.
+Tourists can enjoy excellent Thai seafood restaurants and lively bars, and take classes in Muay Thai boxing or fire-spinning.

 Website www.kosamet.net